Architecture

 Connectivity Zones

-Connectivity zones are internal components within the n2x.io platform that act as deployment locations for network elements like relays and proxies.
+Connectivity zones are internal components within the n2x.io platform that act as deployment locations for network elements like Relays and Secure Gateways.
 Each n2x.io network is associated with a single connectivity zone.

 Choosing the Right Zone

-The location of your connectivity zone can influence network performance.
-Services utilizing components within a zone may introduce latency between nodes and users, as well as between n2x.io nodes themselves.
+The location of your connectivity zone can have a significant impact on network performance.
+Services that rely on components within a particular zone may introduce latency, both between nodes and users, as well as between n2x.io nodes themselves.

-To minimize latency and ensure optimal network performance, it's recommended to select a connectivity zone geographically close to where your n2x.io nodes will be deployed.
-This allows for faster communication between network components.
+To minimize latency and ensure optimal network performance, it is recommended to choose a connectivity zone that is geographically close to where your n2x.io nodes will be deployed.
+This proximity helps facilitate faster communication between network components.

-During network creation within the n2x.io platform, you'll be presented with available connectivity zones.
-Choose the one that best aligns with the planned location of your n2x.io nodes.
+).
+Choose the one that best matches the planned location of your n2x.io nodes.

 Tenants